Spentine/Spentris/planning/puzzles.md

 ## `puzzleModification.js`

 This script should handle the actual puzzle modifications while the UI will present the actions to the user.
 It will be in charge of also saving and loading puzzles from JSON.
+The puzzle modifier should inherently be separate from the `Puzzle` class, but still provide a method to convert to and from it.